Generalized signals on simplicial complexes: Conclusions

 \section{Conclusions}

-In this paper, we have extended the existing framework of \gls{TSP} to handle a wider range of signal spaces.
-We consider observations on simplices as elements of modules over a ring, and derived the decomposition of generalized signals.
-By extending the concept of smoothness, we proposed a learning framework for processing generalized signals on simplicial complexes.
-The numerical experiments demonstrated the ability to recover signals with asynchronous samples by our proposed method.
+In this paper, we have extended the existing framework of TSP to handle a wider range of signal spaces.
+We consider observations on simplexes as elements of general abelian groups, so that we may model continuous time series, quantized signals, and asynchronous time series more accurately.
+We discuss the decomposition theory of generalized signals.
+Moreover, we also consider new filter types arising from introducing general signal spaces.
+Numerical experiments demonstrate the effectiveness of the proposed framework.